gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 14:19:25.174 STDOUT [app] tofu: OpenTofu will perform the following actions:
 ```

-The example of what the log looks like with the `--terragrunt-raw-module-output` flag specified:
+The example of what the log looks like with the `--terragrunt-forward-tf-stdout` flag specified:

 ```bash
 time=2024-08-23T11:47:18+03:00 level=info prefix=app msg=Running command: tofu plan -input=false